Academic Catalog

 • Commercial Drivers License (one-time charge): $300.00

-• Nursing Fees (charged during semester enrolled in the course, cost subject to change)
+• Nursing Fees (charged during the semester enrolled in the course, cost subject to change)

-• NURS 201 Holistic Health Assessment Across the Lifespan course (stethoscope, blood pressure cuff, pen light, tote case, disposable lab supplies, ATI class resources): $1017.00
+• NURS 201 Holistic Health Assessment Across the Lifespan course (Health Assessment Kit/tote case, disposable lab supplies, ATI class resources): $1162.00

-• NURS 206 Fundamental Nursing Interventions course (background check, ATI class resources, disposable supplies): $970.00
+• NURS 206 Fundamental Nursing Interventions course (background check, disposable supplies): $315.00

-• NURS 206C Fundamental Nursing InterventionsNursing Practice Experience course (liability insurance, clinical enrollment, uniforms, scissors, hotel expense): $660.00
+• NURS 206C Fundamental Nursing InterventionsNursing Practice Experience course (liability insurance, clinical enrollment, uniforms, scissors, clinical expenses): $700.00

 • SBC Graduation Fee